A Year Away From Mac OS

 October 2017 — FreeBSD Desktop

-I installed FreeBSD alongside Arch on the XPS but laptop support (Wi-Fi, graphics, power efficiency) seems to be quite a bit behind Linux.
+I installed FreeBSD alongside Arch on the XPS but its laptop support (Wi-Fi, graphics, power efficiency) seems to be quite a bit behind Linux.

 Eventually I realised I could try running it on my desktop PC.
 All the components were well-supported, including the Nvidia graphics card.
 Nvidia actually release official drivers for FreeBSD.